Magnetic Field Effect on Nanofluid CFD Simulation: ANSYS Fluent MHD Tutorial

 - Reference [3]: Hussain, Sajid, et al. “Numerical investigation of magnetohydrodynamic slip flow of power-law nanofluid with temperature dependent viscosity and thermal conductivity over a permeable surface.”
 Open Physics 15.1 (2017): 867-876

-Figure 2: Temperature contour showing the suppression of natural convection due to the Magnetic Field Effect On Nanofluid in the cavity.
+Figure 2: Temperature contour showing the diagonal stretching and suppression of natural convection due to the magnetic brake.

 Figure 3: Magnetic field effect in the cavity